arogozine/TupleAsJsonArray/README.md

 # TupleAsJsonArray
-Value Tuple to/from JSON Array
+Convert C# Tuple to/from JSON Array

 ## About

 1. Serialize Tuple and ValueTuples to JSON Array
 2. Deserialize JSON Arrays as Tuples and ValueTuples
+3. Bridges the gap between JS Destructuring assignment and C# ValueTuples.

 ## Using
+_.NET C#_
 ```CSharp
 // 1.
 Import Library
 using TupleAsJsonArray;